LotusWallet/doc/FAQ.md

+## Q: How to get airdrop tokens?
+Why I have no airdrop tokens?
+How do you get my wallet address?
+Is it possible for Information leakage?

+A: Please make sure that you have installed LotusWallet APP on your mobile phone and created or imported at least one BSC account which will receive the airdrop tokens.
+We get the wallet address from requesting query for history transaction.
+We need to obtain and only obtain the address while your mnemonic words and private keys are only encrypted or decrypted on client side.

 We would encourage everyone to give it a try.
 Once you have tried LotusWallet, A whole new world will unfold.